-Operating expenses increased \$2.0 million or 23 percent in 2023 compared to the prior year, primarily due to a \$1.7 million increase in salary and benefits.
-In 2023, salary and benefits increased \$1.1 million from an adjustment to pension and other postemployment benefits (OPEB) (See Notes 10 & 11), and \$0.6 million due to an increase in wages and related benefits.
-Additionally, property holding cost increased \$0.3 million in 2023 due properties acquired during the year (See Note 14).
-In 2022, operating expenses increased \$3.0 million mainly due to a \$2.0 million OPEB adjustment and \$0.6 million increase in professional services, specifically property management.
+Operating expenses increased \$.6 million or 6 percent in 2024 compared to the prior year, primarily due to a \$.6 million increase in salary and benefits.
+Additionally, property holding cost increased \$0.6 million in 2024 due properties acquired during the year (See Note 14).
+In 2023, operating expenses increased \$2.0 million primarily due to a 1.1 million increase salary and benefits from an adjustment to pension and other postemployment benefits (OPEB) and \$0.6 million due to an increase in wages and related benefits

-For years 2023, 2022 and 2021, The Port had adequate operating revenue to cover its operating expenses before depreciation and amortization on capital assets.
+For years 2024, 2023 and 2022, The Port had adequate operating revenue to cover its operating expenses before depreciation and amortization on capital assets.